skfarhad/hazard_reporting_system/README.md

 - Background processes for automated volunteer-distress party matching.
 - SMS servers provide by telco provider to integrate SMS data to the back-end.

-#### System components

-There are three main components of this system-

-- Volunteer database
-- Volunteer info management portal
-- Live Dashboard for Incident monitoring
-- Back-end APIs for incident data and volunteer info integration
-- Background processes for automated volunteer-distress party matching
+<br>Here is a simplified diagram of the full system-

 ![Architecture Roadmap](https://github.com/skfarhad/hazard_reporting_system/blob/main/architecture_roadmap.jpg)

-The live dashboard will provide a birds-eye-view of the whole scenario of the incidents reported and the rescue mission status.
+<br>The live dashboard will provide a birds-eye-view of the whole scenario
+of the incidents reported and the rescue mission status.
 Here is sample view of the live dashboard-